 Wild Plants

-Wash any plants/petals with water before giving them to your parrot.
+Wash any plants/petals with water before giving them to a parrot.
 Also, be aware that some plants are toxic to parrots, so always check the plant’s safety.

 What To Not Feed A Senegal Parrot